emacs-mirror/emacs/mps/manual/source/glossary/c.rst

     cache (2)

-        A cache is any small, fast piece of :term:`storage`, used for copies of data that normally reside in a larger, slower piece of storage.
+        A cache is any small, fast piece of :term:`memory (1)`, used for copies of data that normally reside in a larger, slower piece of storage.
 The cache is used to speed up access to data :term:`resident` in the slower storage.

         In a typical cache, recently used data is :term:`resident` in